-You will like this particular set because it comes with six pens so if you are making a ton of geodes to sell, you will always have some spares on hand.
+You will like this particular set because it comes with six pens so if you are making a ton of resin artwork and coasters to sell, you will always have some spares on hand.
 Nothing like running out of a white pen when you need it!

 The full color pigment ink in these paint pens is non-toxic, lightfast and waterproof.
-And is excellent for vibrant linework in your geode resin art.
+And is excellent for vibrant linework in any resin art.
 If you are looking for a paint marker with bright and bold colors, you will love this set!
-Especially the gold and silver colors.

-Another great set for fine lines and detailed work for your geodes.
+Another great set for fine lines and detailed work for resin projects and epoxy crafts.
 This is an oil-based set that comes in 15 different colors.
 The white color is the one we use the most from this set to paint on the geode lines.

 Their formula will dry very quickly so if you need to layer your lines, no problem.
 You can use these paint pens on light and dark surfaces.

 Just make sure you are ordering the right size because the metallics come in 2mm and 4mm sizes.

-Be sure to watch (and like and subscribe) to our YouTube below where we talk about resin safety and then show the difference between mica, alcohol ink and acrylic paint as resin colorants:
+Here's a YouTube below from the DIY Craft Club channel where we talk about resin safety and then show the difference between mica, alcohol ink and acrylic paint as resin colorants.